alearcy/composer_controller/README.md

 Pressing the delete button let you remove elements from the board.
 If you delete a tab every child elements will be deleted!
 So, remember to export a backup file from the server app.

+## For developers only

+Install client and server packages by running `npm install` in both root and app folder.

+For serve locally in dev mode both Electron (server) and React (client) run:

+`npm run start`

+For build a dist package run:

+`npm run dist`

+### For the repository owner only:

+Build and release new version with `npm version patch|minor|major` first and then `npm run release`.

 [CC0 1.0 (Public Domain)](LICENSE.md)